dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `namespaceLayout`

-Defines how namespaces in TOC are organized.
-When set to *flattened*, renders namespaces as a single flat list.
-When set to *nested*, renders namespaces in a nested tree form.
-The default is *flattened*.
+Defines how namespaces in TOC are organized:

+- `flattened` (default): Renders namespaces as a single flat list.
+- `nested`: Renders namespaces in a nested tree form.

 ### `memberLayout`

-Defines how member pages are organized.
-When set to *samePage*, places members in the same page as their containing type.
-When set to *separatePages*, places members in separate pages.
-The default is *samePage*.
+Defines how member pages are organized:

+- `samePage` (default): Places members in the same page as their containing type.
+- `separatePages`: Places members in separate pages.

 ### `allowCompilationErrors`

 When enabled, continues documentation generation in case of compilation errors.

+### `EnumSortOrder`

+Defines how enum members are sorted:

+- `alphabetic` (default): Sort enum members in alphabetic order.
+- `declaringOrder`: Sort enum members in the order as they are declared in the source code.

 ## `pdf`